harry-wood/emea-on-rails/src/index.md

 # What is EMEA on Rails?

-The Ruby community tends to focus on the Americas and Japan, but there are so many Rubyists in Europe, the Middle East, and Africa too!
-Let's get together (virtually for now) and experience some of the excitement of RailsConf, without jetlag or timezone issues!
+There are so many Rubyists in Europe, the Middle East, and Africa, but we haven't managed to gather much in the past year, and we could definitely learn a lot from each other.
+Let's get together (virtually for now) and experience some of the excitement of an international conference (remember those?), without jetlag or timezone challenges!

 Our first event will be a meetup-of-meetups featuring EMEA speakers from this past RailsConf.
 Keep scrolling to find out [which meetups are participating](#participating-meetups) and [who our speakers are](#speakers).